 Gerry Brady, LCSW is an experienced psychotherapist dedicating her entire career to mental health.
 After receiving her bachelors from The College of New Rochelle, she earned her Masters of Social Work from Rutgers University.
 Early in her career, Ms. Brady worked in a variety of professional roles, including as clinical staff at CentraState Medical Center’s inpatient psychiatric unit, as a suicide hotline crisis counselor, and as a family support group facilitator for National Alliance of Mential Illness (NAMI).
 She has also held supervisor positions at several day programs for the chronically mentally ill, as well as dual diagnosis programs, such as mentally ill / chemical addiction (MICA).

 Ms. Brady then expanded her career to early childhood development, helping children and their families emotionally adjust to the diagnosis of autism spectrum disorder (ASD) and other neurodevelopmental diagnoses.
-Ms. Brady continues to enjoy helping children and their families with a variety of stressors.
+Ms. Brady continues to enjoy helping children and their families with a variety of stressors by engaging them various treatment modalities, including play therapy and family systems approaches.
 She also works with adults and the geriatric population, with a clinical focus on supporting people in coping with new life phases and end-of-life challenges.

-Ms. Brady has taught at Rutgers University, providing continuing education (CEU’s) to licensed clinical social workers, as well as professional trainings related to mental health and wellness to organizations.
-She enjoys sharing her expertise and knowledge with early career clinical social workers.
-She offers clinical supervision to MSW graduates needing to get clinical hours for their license.
+Ms. Brady has taught at Rutgers University, providing continuing education opportunities to licensed clinical social workers and delivering professional training sessions on mental health and wellness to organizations.
+She appreciates the opportunity to share her knowledge and experience with early career clinical social workers, offering clinical supervision to MSW graduates seeking clinical hours for their license.